MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/searchbar.md

 The `SearchBar` class defines the following properties:

 * [`CancelButtonColor`](xref:Xamarin.Forms.SearchBar.CancelButtonColor) is a `Color` that defines the color of the cancel button.
+* `CharacterSpacing`, of type `double`, is the spacing between characters of the `SearchBar` text.
 * [`FontAttributes`](xref:Xamarin.Forms.SearchBar.FontAttributes) is a `FontAttributes` enum value that determines whether the `SearchBar` font is bold, italic, or neither.
 * [`FontFamily`](xref:Xamarin.Forms.SearchBar.FontFamily) is a `string` that determines the font family used by the `SearchBar`.
 * [`FontSize`](xref:Xamarin.Forms.SearchBar.FontSize) can be a `NamedSize` enum value or a `double` value that represents specific font sizes across platforms.
 * [`HorizontalTextAlignment`](xref:Xamarin.Forms.SearchBar.HorizontalTextAlignment) is a `TextAlignment` enum value that defines the horizontal alignment of the query text.
+* `VerticalTextAlignment` is a `TextAlignment` enum value that defines the vertical alignment of the query text.
 * [`Placeholder`](xref:Xamarin.Forms.SearchBar.Placeholder) is a `string` that defines the placeholder text, such as "Search...".
 * [`PlaceholderColor`](xref:Xamarin.Forms.SearchBar.PlaceholderColor) is a `Color` that defines the color of the placeholder text.
 * [`SearchCommand`](xref:Xamarin.Forms.SearchBar.SearchCommand) is an `ICommand` that allows binding user actions, such as finger taps or clicks, to commands defined on a viewmodel.